CipherScruples/shady/README.md

 # shady
 Sketchy internet links and snippets.
+(Some NSFW)